StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

                   18.203 no hand altern.
 29.992 two hand altern.
                    9.903 seesaw           5.456 indir same finger
                   9.2 10.7 13.5 18.1 --.- --.- 15.6 14.6  9.2  9.1 Sh  1.0  1.9
 ```

 As you can see, somewhat unsurprisingly, AdNW and Buteck (the layouts created with this optimizer) did very well.
 Colemak and HIEAMSTRN (which I shall henceforth call HIEAM because it's shorter) also did quite well.

 Rather than fiddling around with the weighting of parameters in the config file (which would change how parameters are combined, and therefore the total score for each layout), I find it easier to just compare the layouts on the various parameters by looking at them.
-By doing this, it is possible to see that HIEAM is comparable to the layouts with the lowest same-finger (AdNW and Colemak, for example), destroys all the other layouts on inward/outward ratio, is comparable to the layouts with the highest hand alternation (AdNW and Dvorak, for example), has a low score for see-saw, and has a relatively high percentage of inward and outward motions ("rolls") compared to many of the other latouts with low-same finger and high-alternation.
-When I get the time I'll get around to explaining why all this makes HIEAM the best choice, but for now, you can think of it as the best because it excels across all the factors generally thought to be relevant rather than being the best in only one or two areas.
+By doing this, it is possible to see that HIEAM is comparable to the layouts with the lowest same-finger (AdNW and Colemak, for example), destroys all the other layouts on inward/outward ratio, is comparable to the layouts with the highest hand alternation (AdNW and Dvorak, for example), has a low score for see-saw, and has a relatively high percentage of inward and outward motions ("rolls").
+(As for why this last thing is good, see [here](https://mathematicalmulticore.wordpress.com/2010/01/09/should-a-keyboard-layout-optimize-for-hand-alternation-or-for-rolls/).
+It seems that having *both* alternation and rolls provides the fastest overall speed, rather than just one or the other).
+When I have the time I'll get around to explaining why all this makes HIEAM the best choice, but for now, you can think of it as the best because it excels across all the factors generally thought to be relevant rather than being the best in only one or two areas and lacking in others.

 ### Filling In Punctuation